Docs

 Detailed reference for the Acton.toml configuration file

-The Acton.toml file is the manifest for your Acton project.
+The Acton.toml file is the project manifest.
 It defines package metadata, contract definitions, test settings, and custom scripts.

 Project Root Resolution